About

 I’ve always been fascinated about the idea of traveling the world and living life as a digital nomad: I love seeing new places, exploring new cultures and meet new people all over the world.

-And it’s time to share that passion for travel, as well as the knowledge I’ve accumulated over all these years to help you become a location independent world traveler and see the world on your own terms.
+On this website, I share that passion for travel, as well as the knowledge I’ve accumulated over all these years to help you become a location independent world traveler and see the world on your own terms.

 Why “Nomad, Not Mad”?